camunda/infra-global-github-actions/build-docker-image/README.md

 For the above example inputs the resulting Docker image would be named `gcr.io/example/image`.

+Please check out Camunda's [Github Actions Recipes](https://github.com/camunda/github-actions-recipes#secrets=) for how to retrieve secrets from Vault.

 ### Behavior

 | Branch name                       | Tag name | PR number | will be built? | will be pushed? | will be pushed as                                       |